Performative Prediction in a Stateful World

 We denote by $\theta_1, \theta_2, \dots$ the classifiers played by the institution, and by $d_1, d_2, \dots$ the distributions played by the adversary.

-Our framework generalizes the framework of Perdomo et al., in which the transition map is independent of the distribution $d$ and depends only on the current classifier $\theta$.
-Our key conceptual contribution is incorporating the current state/distribution of the target population into their performative response via the two arguments of the transition map $\Tr(;)$.
-We call our framework \emph{stateful}, since it preserves information about the state of the world and the history of classifiers played by the institution.
-This is in contrast to the \emph{stateless} framework of Perdomo et al.
+We call our framework \emph{stateful}, since it incorporates the current distribution of the target population in the performative response map $\Tr(;)$, thus possibly preserving information about the state of the population and the history of classifiers played by the institution.
+Our framework generalizes the \emph{stateless} framework of \cite{perdomo2020}, whose implicit ``transition map'' depends only on the current classifier $\theta$.

-A particular phenomenon captured by our framework is that of individuals acting strategically but with outdated information.
-We formalize this behavior in the two examples below, which may be of independent interest for the study of performativity and group fairness.
-We also demonstrate these two examples empirically in \Sec{simulation}.
+To illustrate our framework, we provide three theoretical examples that are special instances of the model and might be of independent interest. \Ex{kGRS} and \Ex{GDR} capture the particular phenomenon of individuals who act strategically but with outdated information.
+They provide a starting point for the study of the disparate effects of performativity.
+We study \Ex{kGRS} both theoretically and empirically in \Sec{kGRS} and \Sec{simulation}, respectively.

-\begin{ex}[Geometric decay response] \emph{ Assume there is a deterministic ``strategic response function'' $\D(\theta)$ unknown to the learner.
+\begin{ex}[$k$ Groups Respond Slowly] \emph{ Assume there is a deterministic ``strategic response function'' $\D(\theta)$ unknown to the institution.
+In response to $\theta_t$, the distribution $d_t$ is a uniform mixture of $k$ distributions $(d_t^{|j})_{j \in [k]}$, one for each group, where

+Here $d_0^{|j}$ is the initial distribution for group $j$.
+Thus, Group 1 adjusts strategically to the current classifier, while groups with higher indices react to correspondingly older classifiers, modeling a setting where distinct groups receive information at different rates.
+When $k=1$ this is the setting of \cite{perdomo2020}. } \end{ex}

+\begin{ex}[Geometric Decay Response] \emph{ As in \Ex{kGRS}, assume that there is a fixed $\D(\theta)$.
 The adversary plays a mixture over past responses.
 For $\delta \in [0,1]$, define

 The mixture coefficients in the current distribution decay geometrically across older responses.
-When $\delta=1$ this is the setting of Perdomo et al.} \end{ex}
+When $\delta=1$ this is the setting of \cite{perdomo2020}.} \end{ex}

-\begin{ex}[$k$ Groups respond slowly] \emph{ Assume again an unknown $\D(\theta)$.
-Suppose there are $k$ groups, where group $j \in [k]$ responds to the classifier from $j$ rounds ago.
-For distribution $d$, let $d^{|j}$ be the distribution conditioned on being in group $j$.
-Then in response to $\theta_t$, the individuals update:

-This corresponds to a transition function between mixtures of distributions.
-It provides a simple model of distinct groups who receive information at different rates.
-When $k=1$ this is the setting of Perdomo et al.}